 - Developed for drop-seq analysis compatible with 10X output files.
-But works also for other types of data. - Contains function for - Data normalization - Detection of variable genes - Regression of batch effects and other confounders - JackStraw to detect significant principal components - tSNE and other dimensionality reduction techniques - Clustering based on SNN graphs - Many different methods for Differential expression
+But works also for other types of data. - Contains function for - Data normalization - Detection of variable genes - Regression of batch effects and other confounders - Prediction of cell cycle score - JackStraw to detect significant principal components - tSNE and other dimensionality reduction techniques - Clustering based on SNN graphs - Many different methods for Differential expression